digital-asset/daml/docs/source/app-dev/app-arch.rst

 to see the usage of these libraries.

-To make your life easy when interacting with the ledger, the DAML assistant can generate JavaScript libraries from the data types declared in the deployed DAR.
+To make your life easy when interacting with the ledger, the DAML assistant can generate JavaScript libraries with TypeScript typings from the data types declared in the deployed DAR.

 .. code-block:: bash